7 Best Red Dot for Shotgun + Buyers Guide

 The stock standard mount is high, but numerous mounts exist to lower the mount to make it more appropriate for a shotgun.
 The optic is somewhat large, and it’s a little bigger than the Aimpoint T-1, but not crazy big.
 The reticle is the ACSS Cyclops design, and Primary Arms designed the reticle to be compliant with numerous weapons, including shotguns.

 The center chevron can be zeroed for shotgun slugs and be used for calculating drop out to 100 yards with a 25-yard zero.
 Around that reticle sits a big circle, and as I’ve said numerous times now, you can use that circle to pattern your shotgun’s buckshot loads.
-It’s set up to be quite versatile and well suited for shotgun hunting and home defense.
+It’s set up to be quite versatile and well-suited for shotgun hunting and home defense.

-The prism design also ensures you always have a reticle.
+The prism design also ensures you always have a not-so-complex reticle.
 Even if the battery dies or electronics break, the etched reticle is always present.
 That battery will last 45,000 hours on the medium setting, so you don’t have to turn it off by any means.
 The optic uses a motion-sensing automatic on and off design to preserve the battery.

 The big downside ties back to the prism design.
 There is an eyebox and required eye relief.
 They might be generous in both regards but are still present and can be a slight bit slower than a red dot.
 If you have astigmatism or want something a little different than a red dot, then the Primary Arms Microprism is perfect for you.